Tuned Compositional Feature Replays for Efficient Stream Learning: Introduction

 \section{Introduction}

 \IEEEPARstart{H}{umans} adapt to new and changing environments by learning rapidly and continuously.
 Previously learned skills and experiences are retained even as they are transferred and applied to new tasks, which are learned from a stream of highly temporally correlated stimuli and without direct access to past experiences.
-In contrast, in standard incremental class image classification tasks in continual learning, neural networks are presented with images that are independently and identically distributed (iid), with multiple presentations of each image ~\cite{mccloskey1989catastrophic,ratcliff1990connectionist,french1999catastrophic}.
-To better emulate a human learning environment, or that of an autonomous robot that must learn in real time, we focus on a challenging and realistic variant of incremental class learning --- \emph{online stream learning}.
-Online stream learning has two key characteristics: (a) the input is in the form of video streams with highly temporally correlated frames, and (b) during online learning, data are presented only once: no repeated presentations of old data are allowed.
+In contrast, in standard class-incremental image classification settings in continual learning, neural networks are presented with images that are independently and identically distributed (i.i.d.), with multiple presentations of each image ~\cite{mccloskey1989catastrophic,ratcliff1990connectionist,french1999catastrophic}.
+To better emulate a human learning environment, or that of an autonomous robot that must learn in real time, we focus on a challenging and realistic variant of class-incremental learning --- \emph{online stream learning}.
+Online stream learning has two key characteristics (Fig.~\ref{fig:protocols}): (a) the input is in the form of video streams with highly temporally correlated frames, and (b) each training example is presented only once: no repeated presentations of old data are allowed.

-In online stream learning settings, current machine learning systems tend to fail to retain good performance on previously learned tasks, exihibiting catastrophic forgetting. ~\cite{hayes2020remind,kemker2018measuring,maltoni2019continuous}.
-One strategy for overcoming catastrophic forgetting in stream learning is to store a copy of all or most new images for later replay, effectively converting to an offline learning paradigm \cite{prabhu2020gdumb}.
+In online stream learning settings, current machine learning systems tend to fail to retain good performance on previously learned tasks, exhibiting catastrophic forgetting ~\cite{hayes2020remind,kemker2018measuring,maltoni2019continuous}.
+Catastrophic forgetting is a pervasive problem in continual learning settings for both deep neural networks \cite{de2021continualsurvey} and other models such as linear regression \cite{evron2022catastrophic} and self-organizing maps \cite{vaidya2022reducing}, and can also cause neural models to be biased towards more recently encountered training data \cite{shao2022overcoming}.
+One strategy for overcoming catastrophic forgetting is to store a copy of all or most encountered training examples for later replay, effectively converting to an offline learning paradigm \cite{prabhu2020gdumb}.
 This approach, however, often requires an impractically large amount of memory \cite{kirkpatrick2017overcoming}.
 Moreover, much of the information in raw images is redundant, with many pixel values needed to represent each feature-level concept relevant to classification.
 Finally, storing old training data might also be undesirable from a data security or privacy standpoint, such as in hospitals and other healthcare settings \cite{lee2020clinical}.